Does Progressive cover windshield damage?

 How to file a Progressive glass claim: step by step

-Step 2: Contact Progressive to open a claim.
-File through the Progressive app, progressive. com, or by calling 1-800-776-4737.
-A representative will ask about the damage, vehicle details, and policy information.
+Step 2: File through the Progressive app, website, or by calling 1-800-776-4737.

 Shop choice rights: can a Progressive customer use any glass shop?